 Art Centre: Bindi Inc, NT

-Born in 1943 in Artetyerre (Harts Range), Billy Benn’s two older sisters Ally Kemerre and Gladdy Kemerre who were artists, taught Bill how to paint on skin when he was a teenager, while living at Kurrajong/Urapuntja (Utopia).
-Bill also remembers a Chinese lady showing him how to paint.
+Born in 1943 in Artetyerre (Harts Range), Billy Benn’s two older sisters Ally Kemerre and Gladdy Kemerre, both celebrated artists of the Utopia community, taught Billy how to paint on skin when he was a teenager, while living at Kurrajong/Urapuntja (Utopia).
+Billy also remembers a Chinese lady showing him how to paint.
 Their father was also an artist, who made the more traditional artefacts, wooden sculptures, boomerangs and spears.
 Jimmy Kemerre worked in the Mika mines and also mined for gold out at Altunga, transporting people and mail from Alice Springs to Altunga by camel whilst working for a man, Simon Reef.

-Unable to return to his homeland, Billy continues to paint primarily his father’s country.
-His images are found from memory and feeling, by painting his land Bill brings the country into himself.
+Unable to return to his homeland, Billy continues to paint primarily his father’s country of Mount Swann and his own country, Harts Range.
+His images are found from memory and feeling, by painting his land Billy brings the country into himself.
 He plans to paint every hill from his country and then he will stop, then he will return home.
+The artist’s traditional life and history remain intensely important to him.

-Bill’s paintings communicate a well-informed knowledge and relationship of the space that exists in this country.
-Belgian Art Historian, Georges Petitjean, was excited by Bill’s breadth and continuance of horizon, never curving at the edges but continuing their travel overland and on into the distance.
+Billy’s paintings communicate a well-informed knowledge and relationship of the space that exists in this country.
+Belgian Art Historian, Georges Petitjean, was excited by Billy’s breadth and continuance of horizon, never curving at the edges but continuing their travel overland and on into the distance.

 Artetyerre by Billy Benn